NilsSlui/95channel/README.md

 # 95channel
-95channel is lightweight imageboard software build with PHP, Javascript and HTML5.
-It uses a retro inspired familiar interface.
+Lightweight imageboard software build with PHP, Javascript and HTML5.
+It has a familiar interface.